How avoiding sunburn and mosquitoes

-When spending time outside in warm weather we may need using both insect repellents and sunscreens products.
-Repellents and sunscreens can be used together but there are some general tips to consider.
+When spending time outside in warm weather we may need using both insect repellents and sunscreen products, these can be used together but there are somethings that need to be considered.

-Many of the big outdoor products companies sell combination insect repellent/sunscreen products.
-These lotions may be suitable for shorter periods spent outside but have some important minus if you plan to spend more than a couple of hours in the sun.
+Many of the big outdoor companies sell combination insect repellent/sunscreen products.
+These lotions maybe suitable for short periods spent in the sun, but are no good if you plan to spend longer than a couple of hours in the sun.

 Therefore, it’s safe to use these combination products once, but it’s better to reapply with a sunscreen-only product so as not to increase your exposure to DEET.
 DEET (also listed on labels as N, N-Diethyl-m-toluamide or N, N-Diethyl-3-Methyl benzamide) is highly effective at repelling mosquitoes, but is also an eye irritant and can cause blisters and rashes on some users.
 More rarely, DEET has been associated with lethargy, confusion, disorientation, and mood swings.
 These concerns have resulted in Canada’s banning DEET in concentrations higher than 30 percent.
 In any case, it’s wise to minimize exposure by selecting a product containing 10 percent or less.